 The client may consume or browse the queue.
-The single difference with a "normal" queue is that a DMQ does not keep the dead messages it delivers for acknowledgement or denying.
-Also, it does not log its own messages (which are already dead) as dead messages on other DMQs.
+A DMQ behaves exactly as a "normal" queue.
+It can even log its own messages as dead messages on other DMQs.

-Dead messages carry special boolean properties describing why they were considered as "dead".
+Dead messages carry special properties describing why they were considered as "dead".
 Those properties are: